pradhanhitesh/chatgpt-apps/rad-extract/README.md

 2. Text Preprocessing using GPT: Use OpenAI's GPT model to process and format the extracted texts for further use, including classification of findings and extraction of specific fields like location and cause.

+3. Text Classification: Use OpenAI's Embeddings Model to process the text and generate embeddings.
+Then, we perform text classification using basic LazyPredict.

 <h2>Requirements</h2>
 Make sure you have the following dependencies installed: